 Commerce Secretary Wilbur Ross Downplayed Shutdown Hardships.
-Dems Raged.
+Dems Raged

 Commerce Secretary Wilbur Ross downplayed the hardships caused by a partial government shutdown on Thursday as some 800,000 federal workers prepared to miss a second consecutive payday.

-Ross told CNBC he's puzzled by reports of federal workers turning to food banks and other forms of relief, suggesting they should be able to obtain bridge loans to tide them over until the government reopens.
+Ross told CNBC he is puzzled by reports of federal workers turning to food banks and other forms of relief, suggesting they should be able to obtain bridge loans to tide them over until the government reopens.

 "True, the people might have to pay a little bit of interest," said Ross.
 "But the idea that it's 'paycheck or zero' is not a really valid idea."